less net work for networks

 // create a new node with default protocols

-// Choose between client & server roles based on the presence of a download CLI argument
+// Choose between client & server roles based on a download argument

 // we have a download argument.
 Fetch some data!